 And here are some disadvantages of an LLP that you might want to consider:

-• Public disclosure is a fundamental con of Limited Liability Partnerships as well as a Limited company.
+- Public disclosure is a fundamental con of Limited Liability Partnerships as well as a Limited company.
 Since you must file all your financial documents at Companies House, everything is public record, and hence, there is no real privacy quotient here.
 These accounts also continually update the income of the partners, which can be a rather severe invasion of one’s privacy.
+Additionally, LLPs do not pay ‘corporation tax’ on profits.
+Instead, partners must report and pay ‘income tax’ on their share of profits and ‘pay tax’ on their income through self-assessment.

-• An LLP can only run with two or more members.
+- An LLP can only run with two or more members.
 This means that when you get into a Limited Liability Partnership with one or more people, you must ensure that they have no intention of leaving the partnership.
 Otherwise, it could mean a dissolution of the company altogether since it is not possible to run an LLP with a single person.
+In contrast, limited companies can continue to operate even if one member leaves, providing more stability.

-• Incorporating an LLP can be a bit more expensive than establishing a regular partnership company as an LLP requires extra reporting and accounting requirements.
+- Incorporating an LLP can be a bit more expensive than establishing a regular partnership company as an LLP requires extra reporting and accounting requirements.
+A company limited by shares has different profit retention rules, which can affect how profits are allocated and retained within the business.

 Let Us Make Things Easy for You!